Kxinghello/blooket-hack/README.md

 - More coming soon!

+# How to Use
-How to: First, copy the script that you want to use from the dedicated file.
-Then, type in 'javascript:' into the adress bar.
+First, copy the script that you want to use from the dedicated file.
+Then, type in `javascript:` into the adress bar.
 Afterwards, paste in the script that you have copied.
 Once you have finished that, just press enter to activate the hack.
 The Blooket hack should work immediately after.